kubernetes/enhancements/keps/sig-api-machinery/1027-api-unions/README.md

 See test matrix and commentary about discriminators.
 It clearly documents how the server will use the discriminator to understand the client's intention even if the client is not aware of all union fields because of version skew.

+Skew with alpha flag on/off shouldn't make much of a difference.
+* Objects created with the union semantics, but applied to a cluster with the alpha flag off will simply not perform union validation and normalization.
+* Objects created without union semantics will simply not trigger union validation and normalization (regardless of whether the server has the alpha enabled or disabled).

 ## Production Readiness Review Questionnaire